rohanverma94/AMPparallel/README.md

 * Nvidia GT 710 < GPU < Nvidia GTX 840

-### Caution : Do not debug this code with Intel VTunes / perf
+### Caution : Do not profile this code with Intel VTunes / perf / operf.